• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Corned Beef and Cabbage recipe is cooked right on the stove top, yielding the most tender corned beef and perfectly seasoned cabbage, carrots, and red potatoes.
+This Corned Beef and Cabbage recipe is cooked right on the stove, yielding tender corned beef and perfectly seasoned cabbage, carrots, and red potatoes.

-This is my tried and true St. Patrick's day feast.
-I'm only 5% Irish via Ancestry DNA results, but I'm 100% here for this food.
-This recipe is so good you'll want to make it any time of year, and that's why you'll see this post was actually made in August.
-I scored a 4 lb corned beef brisket for less than $8 in the off season!
+This is my tried-and-true St. Patrick’s Day feast.
+I’m only 5% Irish via Ancestry DNA, but I'm 100% here for this food!
+It’s so good you’ll want it any time of year.
+Case in point, I made this post in August after scoring a 4-lb brisket for under $8 in the off-season.

 Corned Beef